stolostron/hibernate-cronjob/README.md

 ```

 ## Time window
-The default settings is to have the clusters runnings from 7am - 7pm Mon - Fri.
-You can adjust the times by modifying the two CronJobs:
+The default settings is to have the clusters runnings from 8am - 6pm Mon - Fri EST.  You can adjust the times by modifying the two CronJobs:
 ```
 deploy/hibernating-cronjob.yaml
 deploy/running-cronjob.yaml